On October 14, 1994, Quentin Tarantino’s Pulp Fiction was released in theaters in America and a new Hollywood auteur was born.

-The first poster had Uma Thurman smoking from a box of Lucky Strike cigarettes—but Miramax hadn’t licensed usage rights from Lucky Strikes, who threatened to sue.
+The first poster had Thurman smoking not from a box of Red Apple cigarettes (Tarantino’s fake brand, seen in many films), but from a box of Lucky Strike cigarettes.
+However, Miramax hadn’t licensed usage rights from Lucky Strikes, which then threatened to sue.
 Rather than fight it, Miramax had the posters returned.
 Those that survived can now command big money.

 Tarantino very much had Jackson in mind for the role of Jules, but when he auditioned Paul Calderon, he was so struck by the performance that he very nearly hired him.
 Jackson, desperate to get “his” role back, flew to Los Angeles and auditioned for Tarantino again.

 18. Captain Koons might have a famous relative.

 Well, famous in the Tarantino universe, anyway: It’s widely believed that Christopher Walken’s Captain Koons is a descendent of Django Unchained character Crazy Craig Koons, who is only mentioned by name in a Wanted poster.